 Old-fashioned, one-directional security approaches in the past have opened organizations to nefarious attacks.
-It’s not just the attackers that deserve all the credit for finding the tiniest chink in the armor at the least trouble.
+It’s not just the attackers that deserve the credit for finding the tiniest chink in the armor at the least trouble.
 We’ve played our part too.
-The truth is, it’s not so much the solutions that are installed to guard the gates as those that provide fortification from within and the security stance on the whole.
+Truth is, it’s not so much the solutions that are installed to guard the gates that are the weak links as those that provide fortification from within, as well as the security stance on the whole.

-At KubeCon North America 2022, we had the chance to catch up with Fortinet to talk to this and CI/CD security in particular, which is the subject of focus for Fortinet in KubeCon.
-Ali Bidabadi, Director of Global Cloud Architecture at Fortinet talked to us about what Fortinet is doing in the DevOps world and how it’s thinking ahead of other vendors in cyber security.
+At KubeCon North America 2022, we had the chance to catch up with Fortinet to talk about this, and CI/CD security in particular, that was their subject of focus in KubeCon.
+Ali Bidabadi, Director of Global Cloud Architecture at Fortinet talked to us about what Fortinet is doing in the DevOps world and how they’re thinking ahead of other vendors in cyber security.

 Fortifying the Software Pipeline

-Stephen Foskett dispels the ambiguity about Fortinet’s appearance at KubeCon with the opening question which sets the scene for Fortinet – what does Fortinet bring to the DevOps crowd?
+Stephen Foskett dispelled the ambiguity about Fortinet’s appearance at KubeCon with the opening question which set the scene for Fortinet – what does Fortinet bring to the DevOps crowd?

-Fortinet presents to the K8s community a suite of highly effective and integrated CI/CD security solutions for software development lifecycle that further the model that is DevSecOps.
+Fortinet presents to the K8s community a suite of highly effective and integrated CI/CD security solutions for software development lifecycle that furthers the model that is DevSecOps.
 That maybe surprising to some who only know Fortinet with respect to network security.
-It’s remarkable, and in fact pleasantly surprising to learn that Fortinet’s portfolio includes security tools that work inside the CI/CD pipelines.
+It’s remarkable, and in fact pleasantly surprising that Fortinet’s portfolio also encompasses security tools that work inside the CI/CD pipelines.

 Fortinet Tightens Security from Inside the Pipeline

 Fortinet offers a full spectrum of security solutions covering the pipeline start to end.
-“For each stage of the CI/CD pipeline, we have a product that alleviates customers’ pain points,” says Bidabadi.
+“For each stage of the CI/CD pipeline, we have a product that alleviates customers’ pain points,” said Bidabadi.

 A Prevention-First Approach